Skip to Content

 So, what influences 'fit'?
 When you get down to it, it's hard to know, generally, because it depends on the two people and how they connect.
 Fit is a very individual matter.
 You may well have some ideas already about the qualities of the therapist you would like to find.
 Listen to your intuitions as they reside in you right now.
 What have you been telling yourself?
 Does gender of the therapist matter?
 Have you found a particular self-help book to be useful, which may have emphasized certain perspectives that appeal to you?
 Do you know about a particular therapeutic approach that seems to hold promise for you?
 Are you looking for advice and direction - would a solution-oriented approach seem appealing?
 Or do your concerns have a feel of being life-long.
 Take some time to see what you may be drawn to, to see what you're looking for.

-There are several sources that you can consult to get ideas of who you might work with.
+There are many resources that you can consult to get ideas about who you might work with.
 Your family physician may have some good familiarity with the work of Regulated Professionals in your community, and may recommend someone.
 Sometimes word of mouth is an effective way of learning the names of well-regarded therapists.
-There are listings in the yellow pages, and of course there is the internet.
+And of course there is the internet.
 Have a look at the biographies of the therapists are Telka, Smith.

 We would encourage you to be an empowered consumer.
 Think about it this way - you're hiring someone to help you in the most personal of ways with your life.
 If you want, it is completely appropriate to call someone with whom you are considering working, and request a telephone interview or even a personal contact.
 Here, you can talk briefly about your situation and ask any of the questions that have occurred to you before.
 Questions like, "How do you work with your clients?", "What would we do in our first appointment?" and "What areas of special interest do you have?" are good general questions, and they get the therapist talking so that you can form your own impressions.
 This can provide you with a feeling about 'fit' that you can't get in any other way.